-Proposed Sixth Form Programme 2019 - 2021
+Proposed Sixth Form Programme 2020 -2022

-(This information is kept under review and may be subject to alteration) An Advanced Level in a subject offered by CCEA (Revised Specifications) comprises modules at 'AS' and A2 level
+(This information is kept under review and may be subject to alteration) An Advanced Level in a subject offered by CCEA (Revised Specifications)

+comprises modules at 'AS' and A2 level

-Advanced Subsidiary (AS) A2
+Advanced Subsidiary (AS)

-in Year 13 in Year 14
+in Year 13 graded on an A-E scale.
+(40%)

-graded on an A-E scale. + graded on an A-E scale.
+A2 in Year 14 graded on an A\-E scale.
+(60%)

-(40%) (60%)

--

-Note: AQA and Eduqas qualifications are linear which means that all assessments for the two-year course are taken at the end of the course.
+Note: OCR and Eduqas qualifications are linear which means that all assessments for the two-year course are taken at the end of the course.
 'AS' units do not contribute to the final qualification.
 BTEC Certificate courses are equivalent to an 'AS' level.
 BTEC Subsidiary Diploma courses are equivalent to an 'A' Level.